exponea/exponea-android-sdk/Documentation/PUSH.md

         timestamp = currentTimeSeconds()
 )
 ```

+> NotificationData contains field `hasTrackingConsent` that has to be set and handled properly according to (TODO: gdpr link).
+Exponea SDK will not track NotificationData with `false` value of `hasTrackingConsent` by default.
+Nevertheless, event is tracked if NotificationAction contains `url` with parameter `xnpe_force_track`.
+In that case, event is tracked with `tracking_forced = true` property.

 ## Troubleshooting
 In case of push notifications not working for you, these are frequent issues with the most likely solutions.